This post may contain affiliate links . Read my full Disclosure Policy.

 Second Rise

 Place the dough into two greased 8.5×4.5 inch loaf pans with the seam side down.
 Let the dough rise for another 30 mins-1 hour until is has doubled in size in the pan.
 The dough doesn’t need to completely fill the bread pan before baking.
-If you wait until it reaches the very top, the loaves will be overproofed, and likely collapse when baked.
+The center of the loaf should be about a half an inch above the pan but the sides will not.
+If you wait until the sides reach the very top, the loaves will be overproofed and likely collapse when cooling.

 Baking